satyanarayan-rao/Trj2Shape/README.md

 The documentation elaborates on the steps involved in getting to DNA shape data from MD trajectories.

+This documentation assumes **${Trj2Shape}** shell variable as github cloned path.
+Its preferred to use `Trj2Shape` scripts in existing data directories.
+It saves data I/O operations.

 ## MD trajectories

 The general practice in MD simulation of a given system is that we do